-These recent lowa trends are unfortunate and dismaying.
-Increased vigilance and precautions are needed across the state in order to stem the community spread of Covid-19.
+These lowa trends are unfortunate and dismaying.
+It remains to be seen if lowans can take the necessary steps for increased safety and vigilance that are needed across the state in order to stem the community spread of Covid-19.